 Are podcasts going to overtake books in the future?

 Books are a great source of knowledge and society has relied on them for centuries to store knowledge and allow people to learn from other people’s work.
 Many people in their childhood relied solely on books to learn of ventures they could only dream of, and saw books as representing a higher plateau of knowledge and understanding of the world.
 The thing is that paper books are not fully digitally searchable (yet), although there have been ventures such as the initial CAPTCHA program which tried to digitize books and NYT extracts.
 Podcasts have recently became very popular and I believe that the relatable and interactive nature of the medium could make it become even more popular in the future.
 Nearly 70 million Americans listen to podcasts every month, and that number is only increasing.
 Will podcasts become more popular than books?

 At present, we rely on mediums such as books, interviews, and podcasts to learn more about other people from afar.
 These are relatively effective and allow us to gain an overall insight into a person’s viewpoint on a variety of issues.
-There have been a few people who are working on projects that map out their knowledge more intricately, and who are developing a “” using technology.
+There have been a few people who are working on projects that map out their knowledge more intricately, and who are developing a “second brain” using technology.
 I am interested in hearing about how we can map out human knowledge in the future, and how we can better convey our individual thought patterns.
 If someone is trying to learn a concept, reading a guide can be an effective starting point.
-However, if someone had access to a map of the thoughts that someone had as they were learning, it would make for both a more effective and engaging learning journey. is working on this from a crowdsourced perspective, but it would also be interesting to see how mapping techniques could be applied towards how a specific individual acquires knowledge of a topic.
+However, if someone had access to a map of the thoughts that someone had as they were learning, it would make for both a more effective and engaging learning journey.
+Learn Anything is working on this from a crowdsourced perspective, but it would also be interesting to see how mapping techniques could be applied towards how a specific individual acquires knowledge of a topic.

 How can we more effectively identify young talent at the earliest possibles stage who have the possibility to generate great economic value in the future?